 1 teaspoon bourbon vanilla extract (gives that wonderful cream vanilla flavor)

 1 teaspoon apple cider vinegar

-1/4 cup cookie crumbles (either use homemade chocolate wafers, oreos, or my own cookie crumbles below)
+1/4 cup cookie crumbles (either uses homemade chocolate wafers, Oreos, or my own cookie crumbles below)

 1. Add flaxseed, milk and apple cider vinegar to a small cup and whisk well until frothy, about a minute.
 Set aside for about 5 minutes.

 2. In a medium-sized bowl, combine the flour, baking powder, salt, and cornstarch.
 Whisk until thoroughly mixed.

 3. Add the pecan butter, syrup and vanilla to the milk mixture and whisk well.
 Make a well in the flour mixture and pour the liquid in, gently stir the batter until just combined.
 Do not overmix.
 Gently fold in the cookie crumbles.
 Set aside for 10 minutes for the batter to thicken.

 4. At this same time, heat a frying pan over medium-low heat.
 You need the pan to be well heated so the pancakes cook properly.
 After the 10 minutes, scoop 1/4 cup portions of the batter into the pan (the batter will be thick) and cook for 3-4 minutes on the first side, until the edges have firmed up.
 Flip over and cook for a couple more minutes.
 Follow my pancake tips here for the perfect, fluffy, non-mushy pancake.

 “Oreo” Cookie Crumbles